Become an Expert Coder and Design Software to Solve Real Problems.

 The Elms computer science major focuses on the design and development of software and the algorithms that make code work efficiently.

 Student gain an in-depth understanding of computer science and its applications by taking a wide range of courses in computing science.
-As a major you’ll study programming, data structures and algorithms, database design, web design, system administration, and more.
-Electives are customizable, and push you to discover your purpose as a computer scientist or software developer.
+You will study programming, data structures and algorithms, database design, web design, system administration, and more.
+Electives are customizable, and push you to find your focus as a computer scientist or software developer.
 These courses range from game design and mobile app design to artificial intelligence and digital forensics.

 All of our classes are taught in a state-of-the-art computer lab by dedicated faculty.
 Professors create a welcoming classroom environment that emphasizes applied, interactive, and hands-on learning.
 Whether you’ve been coding since middle school or are brand new to HTML, you will benefit from the personalized instruction that comes with class sizes of 10-17 students.